Tommy Lee Wallace

 Thomas Lee Wallace (born September 6, 1949) is an American film director and screenwriter.
-He is best known for his work in the horror genre, directing films such as Halloween III: Season of the Witch and Fright Night Part 2 and also directing the 1990 television miniseries adaptation of Stephen King's epic horror novel It.
-He is a long-time collaborator of director John Carpenter, receiving his first credit as art director on Carpenter's directorial debut Dark Star.
-Along with Charles Bornstein, he edited both the original Halloween film and The Fog.
+He is best known for his work in the horror genre, directing films such as Halloween III: Season of the Witch (1982) and Fright Night Part 2 (1988) and also directing the 1990 television miniseries adaptation of Stephen King's epic horror novel It (1986).
+He is a long-time collaborator of director John Carpenter, receiving his first credit as art director on Carpenter's directorial debut Dark Star (1974).
+Along with Charles Bornstein, he edited both Halloween (1978) and The Fog (1980).

 Early life and education

 Born Thomas Lee Wallace in Somerset, Kentucky to Robert G. and Kathleen Wallace, he has one older sister, Linda.
 He grew up in Bowling Green, Kentucky, and attended high school at Western Kentucky University teachers training school (College High).